Correlated Dynamics in Marketing Sensitivities: Model

 where \(m(\boldsymbol{t})\) is the mean function evaluated at all inputs, a \(T \times 1\) vector, and \(K(\boldsymbol{t})\) is a \(T \times T\) matrix formed by evaluating the covariance function \(k(t,t')\) pairwise at all of the inputs.
-In short, the mean function specifies the prior expectation of the value of the process for each input t, and the covariance function specifies how correlated the process is across pairs of inputs, \(t\) and \(t'\).
-Since a GP defines a probability distribution over outputs, given any inputs, it serves as a natural, nonparametric prior over function spaces ( \hyperlink{ref-rasmussen_gaussian_2006}{Rasmussen \& Williams, 2006}).
+In short, the mean function specifies the prior expectation of the value of the process for each input $t$, and the covariance function specifies how correlated the process is across pairs of inputs, \(t\) and \(t'\).
+Since a GP defines a probability distribution over outputs, given any inputs, it serves as a natural prior over functions \citep{rasmussen2006gaussian}.
 In this capacity, is typically denoted \(f(t) \sim \mathcal{GP}(m(t), k(t,t'))\).

 In most GP applications, mean functions play a limited role, and are usually assumed to be constant, allowing the covariance function to capture the properties of the functions generated by the GP priors.
-Different covariance functions, also called kernels, can capture different broad features of the functions being modeled, including smoothness, differentiability, and amplitude.
-A valid kernel is a function \(k: \mathbb{R}^2 \to \mathbb{R}\), such that the covariance matrix \(K(\boldsymbol{t})\) generated by the kernel function is positive semidefinite for any set of inputs \(\boldsymbol{t}\).
-Many different kernels have been proposed in the GP literature, the simplest and most popular of which is the squared exponential kernel, which is the kernel we will use in this paper.
-The squared exponential kernel function is defined by two hyperparameters, an amplitude parameter \(\sigma\) and a length-scale parameter \(\rho\), with functional form:
+Different covariance functions, also called kernels, can capture different broad features of the functions being modeled.
+A valid kernel is a function \(k: \mathbb{R}^2 \to \mathbb{R}\) (again, for scalar inputs), such that the covariance matrix \(K(\boldsymbol{t})\) generated by the kernel function is positive definite for any set of inputs \(\boldsymbol{t}\).
+Many kernels have been proposed in the GP literature, but perhaps the most widely used is the Mat\'ern kernel.
+They are used to model stationary processes (i.e., processes that, in the long run, revert to their mean) by means of three parameters, which govern three important properties of the resulting functions: amplitude, smoothness, and differentiability.
+Mathematically, the Mat\'ern kernel is given by:

-The amplitude parameter \(\sigma\) governs how far the function draws from a GP with this kernel can be from the mean function, while the length-scale parameter \(\rho\) captures the smoothness of the departures from the mean function, and is sometimes called simply the smoothness parameter.
-The simple but expressive nature of the SE kernel has led to its widespread use across many application areas, including in prior marketing studies ( \hyperlink{ref-dew_modeling_2020}{Dew et al., 2020}; \hyperlink{ref-dew_bayesian_2018}{Dew \& Ansari, 2018}).